inab/TCGA_benchmarking_workflow/README.md

-				--assessment_results	The output directory where the results from the computed metrics step will be saved --aggregation_results	The output directory where the consolidation of the benchmark will be saved --statistics_results	The output directory with nextflow statistics --data_model_export_dir	The output dir where json file with benchmarking data model contents will be saved --otherdir					The output directory where custom results will be saved (no directory inside)
+				--assessment_results	The output directory where the results from the computed metrics step will be saved --aggregation_results	The output directory where the consolidation of the benchmark will be saved --statistics_results	The output directory with nextflow statistics --data_model_export_path	The output dir where json file with benchmarking data model contents will be saved --otherdir					The output directory where custom results will be saved (no directory inside)
 	    Flags:
                 --help			Display this message